Divine Word College of Bangued: Administration

-Course Offerings
+Course offerings

-DWCB offers Commission on Higher Education recognized programs in Arts, Education, Accountancy, Biology, Business Administration, Commerce, Computer Secretarial, Health Science Education, Entrepreneurship, Hotel and Restaurant Management, Industrial Engineering, Information Technology, Midwifery, and Nursing.
+DWCB offers Commission on Higher Education recognized programs in Arts, Education, Accountancy, Business Administration, Information Technology, Hospitality Management, and Nursing.

 It also offers master's degrees in education, management, and business administration.

-In the 2018/2019 year, the average tuition fee for a bachelor's degree at the DWCB was between 10,000 and 28,000 Philippine pesos.
+Starting in the Academic Year 2025-2026, the average tuition fee for a bachelor's degree at DWCB is between ₱13,000 and ₱30,000.
+DWCB's tuition fee per unit is ₱420, excluding miscellaneous fees.